kujeger/flatpak-gog/README.md

 # Flatpak generator for GOG installers
 The hope is to have this eventually work with almost any GOG game, but that is probably a ways off.

+These recipes require flatpak 0.9.1 or later.

 Presently there are hacks, like decompressing and then re-compressing the installer provided by GOG as it is not "really" a zip, which throws flatpak-builder for a loop.

 Currently all the scripts create i386 builds, as only some GOG games have x86_64 builds.

 ## Usage
-Before you build your first game, you will need to build and install the Base image.
+Before you build your first game, you will need to build and install the Base image, for both 32 and 64-bit.
-The following will build the Base image, put it into the repo dir "repo", add that repo, and finally install Base:
+The following will build the Base image, put it into the repo dir "repo", add that repo with the name "gog-repo", and finally install Base:

 `flatpak-builder Base com.gog.Base.json --force-clean --arch=i386 --repo repo`

+`flatpak-builder Base com.gog.Base.json --force-clean --arch=x86_64 --repo repo`

 `flatpak --user remote-add --no-gpg-verify --if-not-exists gog-repo repo`

+`flatpak --user install gog-repo com.gog.Base/i386`

-`flatpak --user install gog-repo com.gog.Base`
+`flatpak --user install gog-repo com.gog.Base/x86_64`

 To prepare a game, you can use the provided "maker.sh" script, e.g.